syler11/MS2-Matching-Game/readme.md

 </details>

 ### 404 Page (404.html)
-* Contains feedback to teh user and something didn't go according to the plan.
+* Contains feedback to the user and something didn't go according to the plan.
 * Contains a Return to Game button what makes it easy for the user to navigate back to the main page.
-* User story covered: 13
+* User story covered: 12
  <details><summary>404 Page</summary>
 <img src="docs/features/feature8.png">
 </details>